FixedEffects/InteractiveFixedEffectModels.jl/README.md

 ![model](img/model.png)

-The estimate are obtained by solving the following optimization problem
+Estimate correspond to the solution of the following optimization problem

 ![minimization](img/minimization.png)

-Traditional estimation of factor models  requires a matrix N x T and that the set of regressors is null or equals a set of id or time dummies.
-In contrast,
+In contrast to traditional factor models.

 - This package estimates factor models on "long" datasets, where each row represents an outcome for a pair id x time.
 In particular, there may be zero or more than one observed outcome per pair.
 This allows to fit factor models on severely unbalanced panels (as in the Netflix problem).
 -  X can be any set of regressors.
 Estimation of this general model is described in Bai (2009).